 Delivering fast boot times in Windows 8 -

-A EFI BIOS can behave as a standard BIOS for operating systems that require one, but provides additional functions for an operating system that supports a EFI BIOS, such as Windows 8.
-A windows 8 computer with a EFI BIOS can boot very quickly indeed, especially with a solid-state boot drive (SSD).
+An EFI BIOS can behave as a standard BIOS for operating systems that require one, but provides additional functions for an operating system that supports an EFI BIOS, such as Windows 8.
+A windows 8 computer with an EFI BIOS can boot very quickly indeed, especially with a solid-state boot drive (SSD).
 The following video shows a laptop booting fully in a few seconds.

 Microsoft demos fast boot times in Windows 8

-However, note well that as with the hibernation mode used by XP, Vista and Win7, you won't be able boot into the BIOS from the default shutdown by pressing its entry key (Del, F2, etc.).
+However, note well that, as with the hibernation mode used by XP, Vista and Win7, you won't be able boot into the BIOS from the default shutdown by pressing its entry key (Del, F2, etc.).
 A full shutdown is required because the BIOS isn't accessed during a fast startup, just as it isn't when it comes out of hibernation.

 Some computer manufacturers provide a way of shutting down completely.
 For example, Acerís shutdown icon allows the user to select Sleep, Hibernate, Restart or Shutdown.
 To shut down all the way, the Shift key is held down while the shutdown icon is clicked.
 The Shift is held down until the machine powers off completely.
 You must find out from its user manual if a new Windows 8 computer provides a similar option.